Forensic Science Impact

-Successful Forensic Science majors at Fairmont State University will be proficient in:
+Successful Forensic Science majors at Fairmont State University will be proficient in problem solving, legal analysis and application, quantitative reasoning, investigation, and scientific laboratory procedures

 A number of educational elements must be covered in a Forensic Science program.
 The Forensic Science curriculum at Fairmont includes courses in forensic sciences, biology, chemistry, physics, and math.